MannLabs/alphabase/README.md

 pip install "alphabase[full]"
 ```
 (note the double quotes `"`) or install the respective packages manually.

+`hdf` is deliberately not part of `full`: `tables` publishes no macOS arm64 (Apple Silicon) wheels
+for any version that supports Python 3.9, so it would have to be compiled against a local HDF5
+installation there.
+Install `hdf` explicitly if you need it.

 #### Optional: Stable dependencies
 Installing AlphaBase like this avoids conflicts when integrating it in